-When purchasing any garments from chambeili.com we guarantee that you are buying 100% genuine and original garments where the biggest benefit is durability and longevity as long as you wash following the appropriate guidelines shown below.
-For best results we always advise to dry clean especially if the item has hand embellishment or heavy embroidery; however if you do wish to wash then check the fabric options below.
+When purchasing any garments from chambeili.com we guarantee that you are buying 100% genuine and original garments where the biggest benefit is durability and longevity if you wash following the appropriate guidelines shown below.
+For best results we always advise to dry clean especially if the item has hand embellishment or heavy embroidery; however, if you do wish to wash then check the fabric options below.

 Dry Clean Only.
 Do not iron directly

 Dry clean only – may damage if ironed.
 Hand wash in cool water using a mild detergent.
 Never scrub vigorously or wring the garment.
 To prevent crushing or flattening the design, always iron on the wrong side of the fabric.